Inspiration Fun and Creative Ways to Celebrate this Halloween

-The Day of the Dead honours both life and death and is celebrated every 1st of November in Latin America and anywhere there’s a Latino population.
-Much like how we traditionally celebrate Halloween, Dia de Los Muertos is celebrated in Mexico with street parties, food, drinks and with colourful máscaras de calaveras or skull masks.
+The Day of the Dead honors both life and death and is celebrated every 1st of November in Latin America and anywhere there’s a Latino population.
+Much like how we traditionally celebrate Halloween, Dia de Los Muertos is celebrated in Mexico with street parties, food, drinks and with colorful máscaras de calaveras or skull masks.

 To paint these intricate details on your paper mask, just like our line art pumpkins, make sure to use a super fine brush like the ones in our ZenART Fine Line Miniature Brush Set.
 Let your imagination flow, the pattern options are endless.